×

 • German is spoken as a national language in: Germany.

 You will also get to know the continents where Danish and German speaking countries lie.
-Based on the number of people that speak these languages, the position of Danish language is not available and position of German language is 9.
+Based on the number of people that speak these languages, the position of Danish language is 18 and position of German language is 9.
 Find all the information about these languages on Danish and German.

 Danish and German Language History